pvcraven/2017_web_security/source/final/kyann/index.rst

 * Date and Time Formatting:

-Dates and times use a different function that NumberFormat, quite intuilively called ``DateTimeFormat``.
-Similar to the first number formatter, all the needs to be put in hte parentethese is the BCP 47 code.
+Dates and times use a different function that NumberFormat, quite intuitively called ``DateTimeFormat``.
+Similar to the first number formatter, all the needs to be put in the parentheses is the BCP 47 code.
 This is especially useful when translating dates that just switch the order of the day and month, as these could be easily confused.
-Three differnet examples of date formatting would be day/month/year (Germany), month/day/year (United States), and year/month/day (Japan).
+Three different examples of date formatting would be day/month/year (Germany), month/day/year (United States), and year/month/day (Japan).

 	.. code-block:: javascript